There are a lot of things home cooks and devoted fans know about Julia Child.

 Many people know her as the person who brought French cooking techniques into American homes.
 They probably also know that she's considered the original celebrity chef since she was one of the first people to host her own televised cooking program.

-Thursday, August 15 marks what would have been Child's 107th birthday.
-To honor her legacy, here are some fun facts about the beloved chef that even the most obsessed of fans may not know.
+In honor of the imminent release of "Julia," the documentary on Child's life which comes out Nov.
+12, here are some fun facts about the beloved chef that even the most obsessed of fans may not know.

 At 6-feet, 2-inches tall, Child often towered over her guests on her cooking show.
 But, of course, it was her kitchen!
 To make it easier for Child to cook in her own space she had custom-built counter tops in her Boston home that were "a few inches higher than standard counters," according to the National Museum of American History, which houses her original kitchen from Cambridge, Massachusetts, in Washington, D.C.